JeremyFJ/Shark-Detector/README.md

 ```
 python video_SD.py test.mp4
 ```
+6. If there are no errors, check your `frames/` and `spreadsheets/` for the detection output
+NOTE: videos that have been processed are moved from `Shark-Detector/media/video/` to `Shark-Detector/media/processed_video/`

 ### Windows

 ## Run
 This repository currently instructs on how to detect and classify shark species from MP4 videos